 Foreign currency forward contracts (FX forwards) are used to protect against the currency risk in the ISBI's foreign equity portfolio.
 A foreign currency forward contract is an agreement to buy or sell a specific amount of a foreign currency at a specified delivery or maturity date for an agreed-upon price.
 Fluctuations in the market value of foreign currency forward contracts are marked to market on a daily basis.
 These investments are reported at fair value in the investment section of the ISBI's Statement of Net Assets.
 The gain or loss arising from the difference between the original contracts and the closing of such contracts is recognized in the net increase/decrease in the fair value of investments in the ISBI's Statement of Changes in Net Assets.
 In May 2011, the ISBI removed language from the investment management agreements allowing managers to hedge foreign currencies and/or to hedge equity positions.

 The ISBI's investment managers use financial futures to replicate an underlying security they wish to hold (sell) in the portfolio.
 In certain instances, it may be beneficial to own a futures contract rather than the underlying security (arbitrage).
+Additionally, financial futures are used in the ISBI's fixed income portfolio to adjust portfolio strategy and overall portfolio duration.
 A financial futures contract is an agreement to buy or sell a specific amount at a specified delivery or maturity date for an agreed-upon price.
 As the fair values of the futures contract vary from the original contract price, a gain or loss is recognized and paid to or received from the clearinghouse.
 The gain or loss is recognized in the net increase/decrease in the fair value of investments in the ISBI's Statement of Changes in Net Assets.
-Financial futures represent an off-balance sheet obligation, as there are no balance sheet assets or liabilities associated with those contracts other than the fair values.
+Financial futures represent an off-balance sheet obligation, as there are no balance sheet assets or liabilities associated with those contracts.
 The cash or securities to meet these obligations are held in the ISBI's investment portfolio.